-Term Description Unified Functional A comprehensive functional and regression testing tool.
-Testing (UFT) HP Unified Functional Testing (UFT) comprises the products known as HP QuickTest Professional and HP Service Test.
-Functionality provided by QuickTest is known as GUI testing in UFT.
-Functionality provided by Service Test is known as API testing in UFT.
+Term Description Unified Functional Testing (UFT) A comprehensive functional and regression testing tool.
+HP Unified Functional Testing (UFT) comprises the product formerly known as HP QuickTest Professional and the product known as HP Service Test.
+Functionality provided by QuickTest is now known as GUI testing in UFT.
+Functionality provided by Service Test is also known as API testing in UFT.